goblincore/Donny-Bored-Server/README.md

 ## Data Schema

-Bored uses Postgres as it's main database.
-The data is organized as follows:
+Bored uses Postgres as the main database.
+The data is structured as follows:

 * An USERS table which stores our basic user login information:
 ```